Skaruts/tic-tiled-map-converter/README.md

 If you need a layer to be ignored by Tictiled, you can do it in two ways:
  - add a custom property (string or int) to the layer: `tt_ignore = 1`
- - put the layer in a group (groups are ignored by Tictiled)
+ - put the layer in a group (all groups are ignored by Tictiled)